LithiumHou/SigXTalk/vignettes/demo.md

 ## Prepare the input files for the HGNN module
 Note: Please carefully check the input_dir, ensuring it matches the directory that you store the python codes.
-The structure should be like:
+The structure of the python codes directory should be like:
 - **pythoncodes/**
   - **inputs/**
   - **outputs/**